rfo909/CFT/doc/Doc.md

 ## Filtering

-Filtering list data is essential in CFT.
+Filtering list data is an essential function in CFT.
 Here is a simple example:

 ```
 $ List(1,2,3,4,3,2,1)->